-While the item featured here is actually from Pope John Paul’s visit to Manitoba in 1984, we are using it, because it is from a different visit of the Pope to Canada–at a time when he was much younger and healthier than he was at his last World Youth Day event, which, during his papacy, drew millions of young people to his side.
-(Note the images of St. John Paul in 1984 and 2002.)Here is their commentary:
+The item featured here is actually from Pope John Paul’s visit to Manitoba in 1984.
+We are using it, because it is from a different visit of the Pope to Canada–at a time when he was much younger and healthier than he was at his last World Youth Day event, which, during his papacy, drew millions of young people to his side.

 One of the defining characteristics of John Paul II’s pontificate, even in years to come, will be his travel.
 He will be remembered the most for that.
 We have talked about his travels to Poland, but additionally he traveled more than any other pope by far, probably more than all of them put together.
 He made over 100 trips outside of Italy.
 In fact, if I remember correctly, he spent over three years outside of the Vatican in a papacy of 26 ½ years.